jfrog/artifactory-client-java/README.md

 Artifactory Java client provides simple yet powerful Artifactory connection and management within your Java code.

-The client aallows managing Artifactory repositories, users, groups, permissions and system configuration.
+The client allows managing Artifactory repositories, users, groups, permissions and system configuration.
 It also allows searches, upload and download artifacts to or from Artifactory and a lot more.

 ## Getting Started